PranavPipariya/slug-park-duels/README.md

 - `UI/`: Game state management and score UI.
 - `World/`: Platform setup and environment logic.
 - `Scripts/`: Shared logic for physics and game state.

-## Development Context

-This project was built during a time-limited hackathon to prototype fast-paced, physics-based local multiplayer combat.
-All core game systems were implemented from scratch using Godot’s built-in systems.

 ## Future Improvements